Congratulations & Welcome to USM!

 As a new first-year, transfer, or readmitted student you will be required to review this online course before you are able to schedule an appointment to enroll in classes.
 This course covers information about key University resources, dates, required testing, and documentation.
 More information will be sent to your University email within one (1) business day after your Enrollment Deposit is processed.

-New Student Course Available: for fall admits in April, for spring admits in November, and or Summer Admits in February.
+New Student Course Available: for fall 2019 admits on April 15, for spring admits in November, and or summer admits in February.